casmlab/analyze-tweets-from-tg/README.md

 - lexical_diversity.txt - a table of lexical diversity scores by day
 - word_count.txt - counts of words and unique words
 - word_freq.txt - a comma-delimited file with words and frequencies

+## Some notes on timing
+Using a database with ~3.2M tweets, setup took a few hours to run (I'll get detailed timing soon.)
+Analysis took roughly 2 hours.